PavanArani/Journals/README.md

 # Journals
 A place to submit my journals.
-This is about my self.
+This is about my self!!!